Automattic/wc-calypso-bridge/readme.txt

 * Added a domain purchase message/prompt #1268
 * Removed the block-based Cart/Checkout Inbox note #1268

-= Unreleashed =
-* Introduced an Inbox allow-list for Free Trial plan users #1268
-* Updated the existing messages/notes block-list based on the findings of our recent Inbox audit #1268
-* Added a welcome message consistent with the welcome email sent as part of the lifecycle series #1268
-* Added a domain purchase message/prompt #1268
-* Removed the block-based Cart/Checkout Inbox note #1268

 = 2.2.19 =
 * Fix CYS conflict with wpcom.editor #1336